 British b.
 1952

-Born in Cheltenham, Gloucestershire in 1952, Peter Kuhfeld held an interest in art from his early school days.
-His art education began at Leicester School of Art before he became an art student at the Royal Academy Schools from 1977 - 1980, where he had the fortune of being taught by such renowned artists as Peter Greenham, Norman Blamey and Ruskin Spear.
+Born in Cheltenham, Gloucestershire in 1952, Peter Kuhfeld held an interest in art starting from his school days.
+His early art education was completed at Leicester School of Art before becoming an art student at the Royal Academy Schools from 1977 - 1980 where he had the fortune of being taught be such renowned artists as Peter Greenham, Norman Blamey and Ruskin Spear.

-Inspired by the likes of Rembrandt, Titian and Velázquez, like his admired masters Kuhfeld consistently produces work whereby the sketchy strokes of the brush faithfully capture stunning light effects, a richness of colour and plasticity of form.
+Inspired by the likes of Rembrandt, Titian and Velazquez, Kuhfeld like his admired masters, consistently produces work whereby the sketchy strokes of the brush faithfully capture stunning light effects, a richness of colour and a plasticity of form.

-Following in the rich tradition of Royal Academy artists, Kuhfeld's nudes are rendered with careful attention to the play of light as it dances across the body from open doors and windows, or is reflected off antique mirrors.
+Following in the rich tradition of Royal Academy artists, Kuhfeld's nudes are rendered with careful attention to the play of light as it dances across the body from open doors, windows or is reflected off antique mirrors.
 The intertwining effects of light and shadow throughout Kuhfeld's canvases possess the nebulous quality of a fleeting moment, yet are paradoxically preserved in paint for generations to come.